devfile/registry-operator/README.md

 Issue tracking repo: https://github.com/devfile/api with label area/registry

+## Deployment Requirements

+Deployment cluster must meet one of the following criteria:

+- OpenShift Container Platform (OCP) 4.12.x
+- Kubernetes 1.25.x-1.26.x

+Deployments made by the devfile registry operator must *never* target the default namespace due to incompatibility with security setups.

 ## Running the controller in a cluster

 Install cert-manager to provision self-signed certificates for the validating webhooks which are used specifically for the `ClusterDevfileRegistriesList` and `DevfileRegistriesList` CRs.
 Cert manager needs to be installed in order for the controller manager to start.